mxsjoberg/md2website/readme.md

 ## Usage

-Running `build.py` in root turns `.md` files in pages-folder into `.html` pages and any other folders into collections of pages (e.g. posts, articles, links).
+Running `build.py` in root turns `.md` files in pages-folder into `.html` pages and any other folders into collections of pages (e.g. posts).
 Page navigation is generated based on `nav.md`.

 ## Configuration